Last reviewed on 7th July 2023 by Martin Alexander (Mortgage Advisor)

 How much deposit will I need for a mortgage if I’m self-employed?

-If you fall short of meeting a lender’s requirements, a deposit of 10-15% might be enough to get a mortgage.
+If you fall short of meeting a lender’s criteria, a deposit of 10-15% might be enough to get a mortgage.
 It’s also important to note that a mortgage with a 5% deposit typically has higher rates when compared to mortgages with higher deposits.